-Mandi is a therapist with over 6 years experience working with adults, couples, adolescents, and first responders.
+Mandi is a licensed therapist with over 8 years experience working with adults, couples, adolescents, and first responders.
 Mandi works with an array of issues, and is passionate about supporting others.
 She feels strongly that human-beings benefit from the experiences of learning, growing, and developing throughout each stage of life.

 Areas of Focus: anxiety, depression, chronic stress, relationship issues, life transitions, self-esteem and confidence, autoimmune issues, critical incidents, PTSD, infidelity, divorce, loss of connection, break up recovery, developing a strong authentic identity, parenting, burnout, grief and loss.